-The MCS degree will be earned by completing the program course requirements of 36 credit hours, beyond the program prerequisite courses.
-To qualify for the MCS degree, students must meet all credit requirements, as described below.
+The MSCS degree will be earned by completing the program course requirements of 36 credit hours, beyond the program prerequisite courses.
+To qualify for the MSCS degree, students must meet all credit requirements, as described below.

-FXUA's MCS program is generally completed within two years of full time study.
-It consists of five (5) core courses (15 credits), five (5) specialization elective courses (15 credits) and two (2) other electives.
-The specialization electives allow a student to concentrate in a specific area for which there is demand and to achieve knowledge depth in that area.
-The two other (exit) electives give a student the opportunity to integrate and apply the knowledge and skills studied so far to real-world situations/problems through a capstone project, internship or a master's thesis.
-The specialization elective courses provide an opportunity for students to develop and fine-tune specific computing skills according to their areas of interest.
+The MSCS program is generally completed within two years of full time study.
+It consists of five (5) required courses (15 credits), five (5) specialization courses (15 credits) and two (2) electives.
+The specialization courses allow a student to concentrate in a specific area for which there is demand and to achieve knowledge depth in that area.
+The two electives give a student the opportunity to integrate and apply the knowledge and skills studied so far to real-world situations/problems through a capstone project, internship or a master's thesis.
+The specialization courses provide an opportunity for students to develop and fine-tune specific computing skills according to their areas of interest.

-Area Number of Courses Credits Core courses 5 15
+Area Number of Courses Credits

+Required Courses 5 15

-Specialization Elective courses 5 15
+Specialization Courses 5 15

-Other Electives 2 6
+Elective Courses 2 6

 Total 12 36

-MCS Core Courses: (5 Courses - 15 Credits)
+Required Courses: (5 Courses - 15 Credits)

-Each candidate must satisfactorily complete the following five (5) core courses (15 credits):
+Each candidate must satisfactorily complete the following five (5) required courses (15 credits):